AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/ecc/fields/field_docs.md

 1. 128-bit result 64*64 bit multiplication
 2. 64-bit addition with carry

-In the past we implemented a version with 32-bit limbs, but as a result, when we accumulated limb products, we always had to split 64-bit results of 32-bit multiplication back into 32-bit chunks.
-Had we not, the addition of 2 64-bit products would lose the carry flag and the result would be incorrect.
+In the past we implemented a version with 32-bit limbs, but as a result, when we accumulated limb products we always had to split 64-bit results of 32-bit multiplication back into 32-bit chunks.
+Had we not, the addition of 2 64-bit products would have lost the carry flag and the result would be incorrect.
 There were 2 issues with this:
 1. This spawned in a lot of masking operations
 2. We didn't use more efficient algorithms for squaring, because multiplication by 2 of intermediate products would once again overflow.